redpanda-data/connect/resources/docs/processors/README.md

 ## `sample`

-Passes on a percentage of messages, either randomly or sequentially, and drops all others.
+Passes on a randomly sampled percentage of messages.
+The random seed is static in order to sample deterministically, but can be set in config to allow parallel samples that are unique.

 ## `select_json`